La Vida Bohème: History

 The band's name was chosen by the first drummer while they practiced in downtown Caracas.
 It has no particular origin, though it is said they chose it from Giacomo Puccini's opera La bohème.

-During 2007 they showed their music through the local night life and festivals.
+During 2007 they performed their music through the local night life and festivals.
 Their first EP, La Vida Bohème EP, with three songs, is available for download on the netlabel Fanzinatra.

-Their debut album, Nuestra was recorded and produced in Venezuela by Rudy Pagliuca (guitarist of Malanga) and mixed by Leonel Carmona and mastered in Argentina by Andrés Mayo.
-It is one of the first albums in Venezuela to be released on free download, through the record company All of The Above.
+Their debut album, Nuestra, was recorded and produced in Venezuela by Rudy Pagliuca (guitarist of Malanga) and mixed by Leonel Carmona, and mastered in Argentina by Andrés Mayo.
+It was one of the first albums in Venezuela to be released on free download, through the record company All of the Above.
 A limited-edition CD was released in the summer of 2010 and sold directly by the band at shows or other events.

-The band has signed a licensing deal with Nacional Records, which will distribute Nuestra in USA, Canada and Mexico.
+The band has signed a licensing deal with Nacional Records for distribution in the US, Canada and Mexico.

-The band has also produced videos for two of the album's singles: "Radio Capital", which was released in December 2009, and "Danz!", released in August 2010.
+The band also produced videos for two of the album's singles: "Radio Capital", which was released in December 2009, and "Danz!", released in August 2010.
 In November 2010, YouTube censored the video for "Danz!", citing the video's inclusion of nudity.

 In September 2011, the band received two Latin Grammy nominations from Latin Recording Academy.
-"Nuestra" was nominated for Best Rock Album and "Radio Capital" was nominated for Best Rock Song.
-In November 2011, "Nuestra" was nominated for a Grammy Award for Best Latin Pop, Rock or Urban Album.
+Nuestra was nominated for Best Rock Album and "Radio Capital" was nominated for Best Rock Song.
+In November 2011, Nuestra was nominated for a Grammy Award for Best Latin Pop, Rock or Urban Album.

-They finished the recording process for their second studio album, Será in February 2013; it was released on May 14.
-In November 2013, La Vida Boheme won their first Latin Grammy Award for Best Rock Album.
+They finished recording their second studio album, Será, in February 2013; it was released on May 14.
+In November 2013, La Vida Bohème won their first Latin Grammy Award for Best Rock Album.
 They were named Best Rock Artist at the 2014 Pepsi Venezuela Music Awards.

-Their 3rd album "La Lucha", produced by Eduardo Cabra Martínez (Visitante Calle 13) and recorded in Puerto Rico, was released in March 2017.
-"La Lucha" marks the end of the band's album trilogy; "Nuestra Sera La Lucha", which roughly translates to "Ours Will Be The Fight".
+Their third album, La Lucha, produced by Eduardo Cabra Martínez (Visitante Calle 13) and recorded in Puerto Rico, was released in March 2017.
+La Lucha marks the end of the band's album trilogy; "Nuestra Será La Lucha" roughly translates to "Ours Will Be The Fight".

-In 2020 they came out with their first single since “La Lucha” called “Último Round”, a few months later their song “Acción o decreto de guerra a muerte contra los traidores del rock latinoamericano” came out with a completely different sound to it, some months later came “¡Plis, Plis, Plis!” and “Miami S&M”, the last song of the year was called “Control” and wrapped up the new 2020 album which was named “Fr€€$$r”.
-This album is characterised by having videos for every one of its songs.
+In 2020 they came out with their first single since La Lucha, “Último Round”.
+A few months later, their song “Acción (o Decreto de Guerra a Muerte a los Traidores del Rock Latinoamericano)” came out with a completely different sound to it; some months later came “¡Plis, Plis, Plis!” and “Miami S&M”.
+The last song of the year was called “Control” and wrapped up their 2020 EP, Fr€€$$r.
+This EP is characterised by having videos for every one of its songs.